 Sure, there’s PSR-0, which defines what the PHP modules/packages' filesystem structure should be, but that doesn’t do much if the language/runtime itself doesn’t enforce it or even supports it in any way.
 And, you guessed it, it still requires an autoloader.

 In summary, I’m sick and tired of PHP.
-More specifically, besides the function naming madness, the function argument order madness, the lack of decent Unicode support, the stupid problems with low-level data management, the “shared-nothing” shortcoming being praised as a good thing - I’m sick and tired of PHP especially because of all the idiocy, amateurism and “fanboyism” surrounding it, I’m sick and tired of the time it makes me waste instead of helping me be more productive, and I’m sick and tired of having my blood boil when I hear people defend PHP as if it’s their life on the line, even though they don’t know any better - especially when they are my co-workers, because it generally means their lack of knowledge will end up causing me problems.
+More specifically, besides the function naming madness, the function argument order madness, the lack of decent Unicode support and the stupid problems with low-level data management, I’m sick and tired of PHP especially because of all the idiocy, amateurism and “fanboyism” surrounding it, I’m sick and tired of the time it makes me waste instead of helping me be more productive, and I’m sick and tired of having my blood boil when I hear people defend PHP as if it’s their life on the line, even though they don’t know any better - especially when they are my co-workers, because it generally means their lack of knowledge will end up causing me problems.
 PHP developers (not all, but quite a few) are the only developers I ever heard dismissing the use of a debugger as something unnecessary - a bunch of

 echo($var)’s is not the same thing as a debugger!

-I like a lot of things in PHP but I’ve reached a breaking point and I can no longer ignore the fact that the bad things are in much bigger number than the good things, and above all, that many of the bad things have no real reason to be done that way.
-In other words, these bad things could be good things or at least not as bad, but they are bad because the vast majority of the people who work with PHP don’t know any better.
+I like a lot of things in PHP but I’ve reached a breaking point and I can no longer ignore the fact that the bad things outweigh the good ones, and above all, that many of the bad things have no real reason to be done that way.
+These bad things could be good things or at least not as bad, but they are bad because the vast majority of the people who work with PHP don’t know any better.

 I’m sure with time things will get better but right now I just can’t see how someone sane, knowledgeable in software development, and with a serious job as a developer, could tolerate PHP for more than a couple of years.
 Unless they don’t have a choice or are not so knowledgeable in software development after all.
-Sorry, I know this will hit a few of my friends as well as current and past work colleagues, and I hope you don’t take it personally, because it’s obviously not meant as a personal attack, but you really need to look beyond PHP and try something like Python or Ruby for at least a year.
+Sorry, I know this will hit a few of my friends as well as current and past work colleagues, and I hope you don’t take it personally.
+It’s obviously not meant as a personal attack but you really need to look beyond PHP and try something like Python or Ruby for at least a year.
 I recommend you try Flask, Pyramid, Django or Rails as web frameworks.
 Flask is a very simple microframework, so don’t expect it to do much for you.
 Django and Rails are full-blown frameworks, with tons of packages available.
 Pyramid is somewhere in between.
 Whichever you choose, give it time.
-After you’ve done that, you will hopefully have gained enough insight and learned enough to be able to talk about this rationally and with actual knowledge.
+After you’ve done that, you will hopefully have gained enough insight and learned enough to be able to talk about this rationally and with a more informed mind.